Fellowship Alumni

 Elizabeth Bluemink spent more than a decade covering environmental and natural resource issues for newspapers in Alaska and the Lower 48 before transitioning to communication roles at Alaska agencies and organizations.
 Since 2019, she has worked in communications for Calista Corporation, which manages land and natural resources for the Alaska Native people of the Yukon Kuskokwim Region.
 In 2021, she began a two-year term as president of the non-profit Alaska Native Plant Society.
 Before 2019, she was the communications director for the Alaska Department of Natural Resources (2011-2018), following stints as business reporter for the Anchorage Daily News, covering oil, mining, and Native corporations (2006-2011) and reporting on logging, fishing, and mining for the Juneau Empire (2004-2006).
 In 2011, she won the Society of Environmental Journalists' David Stolberg Meritorious Service Award, after many years of volunteering for the organization on SEJournal and First Amendment issues.
 She won Alaska Press Club awards for her environmental stories in 2004, 2005, and 2008.
 She also has worked in the past as the environment reporter for The Pensacola (Fla.)
 News Journal, where she wrote about health concerns, Superfund sites, air pollution, and a paper plant.
 Bluemink previously worked for The Anniston (Ala.)
 Star where she broke a number of stories on PCB, lead and mercury contamination by the Monsanto Corporation in Anniston, and reported on the multi-million-dollar litigation against the company.
 She has a bachelor's degree in English from the University of Virginia.
 Bluemink may be reached at ebluemink@yahoo.com.

-John Flesher is a correspondent for The Associated Press, based in Traverse City, Michigan, and marks his 40th anniversary with the news cooperative this year.
-He is a member of an AP multi-media team that reports on environmental issues around the world, including climate change and water quality.
-His assignments include breaking news coverage, short-term enterprise and in-depth investigations.
+John Flesher retired in 2023 after a 42-year career with The Associated Press, including 31 years as a correspondent in Traverse City, Michigan.
+He was a member of a multi-media team with the news cooperative that reports on environmental issues around the world, including climate change and water quality.
+His assignments included breaking news coverage, short-term enterprise and in-depth investigations.
 He won an AP award for a year-long project revealing that the nation’s oil and gas drilling boom had caused tens of thousands of briny wastewater spills.
-His other investigations have focused on topics such as toxic algae blooms in the nation's waters, pollution from factory farms and the degraded condition of U.S. flood-control levees.
+His other investigations focused on topics such as toxic algae blooms in the nation's waters, pollution from factory farms and the degraded condition of U.S. flood-control levees.
 He was part of an AP team that covered the Deepwater Horizon oil spill in 2010.
 He teamed with colleagues on stories involving COVID-19, including an award-winning report showing how state agencies, encouraged by the Trump administration, had relaxed enforcement of environmental regulations during the pandemic.
-Even as his focus has broadened, he has continued reporting on ecological topics involving the Great Lakes region, including lead contamination of the drinking water supply in Flint, Michigan.
-During nearly three decades on the Great Lakes beat, he has written extensively about wetlands, oil pipelines, toxic waste cleanups, the battle to prevent water selloffs to arid regions, PFAS pollution, threats posed by invasive species such as Asian carp and quagga mussels, and removal of gray wolves from the endangered species list.
+His primary focus was on ecological topics involving the Great Lakes region, including lead contamination of the drinking water supply in Flint, Michigan.
+During three decades on the Great Lakes beat, he wrote extensively about wetlands, oil pipelines, toxic waste cleanups, the battle to prevent water selloffs to arid regions, PFAS pollution, threats posed by invasive species such as Asian carp and quagga mussels, and removal of gray wolves from the endangered species list.

 Douglas MacPherson is a veteran public radio reporter.
 He currently lives in Cape Neddick, Maine.
 He served eight years as a reporter for New Hampshire Public Radio in Concord where he specialized in science and natural resource issues.
 His stories appeared on NPR's "Morning Edition," "All Things Considered" and "Weekend Edition," and Public Radio International's "Marketplace."
 Doug started in radio at NPR's Boston affiliate, WBUR.
 He holds a bachelor's degree is in literary studies from Middlebury College in Vermont.
 Doug can be reached at douglasjmacpherson@gmail.com.